 In many situations, hash tables turn out to be on average more efficient than search trees or any other table lookup structure.
 For this reason, they are widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches, and sets.

 The idea of hashing arose independently in different places.
 In January 1953, Hans Peter Luhn wrote an internal IBM memorandum that used hashing with chaining.
-The first example of open addressing was proposed by A. D. Linh, building on Luhn's memorandum.: 547 Around the same time, Gene Amdahl, Elaine M. McGraw, Nathaniel Rochester, and Arthur Samuel of IBM Research implemented hashing for the IBM 701 assembler.: 124 Open addressing with linear probing is credited to Amdahl, although Andrey Ershov independently had the same idea.: 124–125 The term "open addressing" was coined by W. Wesley Peterson on his article which discusses the problem of search in large files.: 15
+The first example of open addressing was proposed by A. D. Linh, building on Luhn's memorandum.: 547 Around the same time, Gene Amdahl, Elaine M. McGraw, Nathaniel Rochester, and Arthur Samuel of IBM Research implemented hashing for the IBM 701 assembler.: 124 Open addressing with linear probing is credited to Amdahl, although Andrey Ershov independently had the same idea.: 124–125 The term "open addressing" was coined by W. Wesley Peterson in his article which discusses the problem of search in large files.: 15

 The first published work on hashing with chaining is credited to Arnold Dumey, who discussed the idea of using remainder modulo a prime as a hash function.: 15 The word "hashing" was first published in an article by Robert Morris.: 126 A theoretical analysis of linear probing was submitted originally by Konheim and Weiss.: 15